-To set your video to autoplay you'll want to navigate to Controls in the Customize panel.
-There you'll see a checkbox to Autoplay your video.
-You can choose to have the video Start Muted or Play with Sound.
-Start Muted will autoplay the video in a muted state, with the option for the viewer to manually increase the volume.
-Play With Sound will begin playback with audio where possible.
+To set your video to autoplay you’ll want to navigate to Controls in the Customize panel.
+There you’ll see a checkbox to Autoplay your video.
+You can choose to have the video play muted with a Click for Sound button, play Muted with no click for sound button (this is for autoplaying a silent video), Play with sound, or Play sound if possible.

 Setting your video to loop is a great way to keep your viewers engaged, or to just have some interesting background movement.
 At Wistia, we like to use looping autoplay videos to make high-quality GIF substitutes.
 Like this snazzy one of Joe dancing.

 To loop your video, you’ll want to navigate toin the Customize panel.
 You should see an option for End behavior.
 The default we set is for the video to Pause on the last frame.
 Switch the option to Loop the video, save your settings, and dance like Joe. 🎩

 In thetab you’ll be able to add and/or remove lots of buttons.
 Let’s walk through all of those buttons, and see what they look like.

 The play bar allows your viewers to scrub through your video.
 Disabling the play bar will disallow the viewer to skip ahead (and/or hop backward) in your video.
 The play bar also includes a hover thumbnail preview.
 Now your viewers can see what’s coming up next without skipping forward.